Robert Mapplethorpe: The Perfect Moment (1989 solo exhibit tour)

 In June 1989, pop artist Lowell Blair Nesbitt became involved in the censorship issue.
 Nesbitt, a long-time friend of Mapplethorpe, revealed that he had a $1.5-million bequest to the museum in his will, but publicly promised that if the museum refused to host the exhibition, he would revoke the bequest.
 The Corcoran refused and Nesbitt bequeathed the money to the Phillips Collection instead.
 After the Corcoran refused the Mapplethorpe exhibition, the underwriters of the exhibition went to the nonprofit Washington Project for the Arts, which showed all the images in its space from July 21 to August 13, 1989, to large crowds.

-In 1990, the Contemporary Arts Center in Cincinnati, which had also shown the exhibit, and Dennis Barrie, were charged with obscenity; photographs that depicted men in sadomasochistic poses were the basis of charges that the museum and its director had pandered obscenity.
+In 1990, the Contemporary Arts Center in Cincinnati, which had also shown the exhibit, and Dennis Barrie, then-director of the center, were charged with obscenity; photographs that depicted men in sadomasochistic poses were the basis of charges that the museum and its director had pandered obscenity.
 They were found not guilty by a jury.

 According to the ICA, "The Corcoran's decision sparked a controversial national debate: Should tax dollars support the arts?
 Who decides what is 'obscene' or 'offensive' in public exhibitions?
 And if art can be considered a form of free speech, is it a violation of the First Amendment to revoke federal funding on grounds of obscenity?
 To this day, these questions remain very much at issue."
 Mapplethorpe became something of a cause célèbre for both sides of the American culture war.
-However, prices for many of the Mapplethorpe photographs doubled and even tripled as a consequence of all the attention.
-The artist's notoriety supposedly also helped the posthumous sale at Christie's auction house of Mapplethorpe's own collection of furniture, pottery, silver and works by other artists, which brought about $8 million.
+Prices for many of the Mapplethorpe photographs doubled and even tripled as a consequence of the attention.
+The artist's notoriety supposedly also helped the posthumous sale at Christie's auction house of Mapplethorpe's collection of furniture, pottery, silver and works by other artists, which brought about $8 million.